Guide

 • Opening a list in a new window creates a second browser tab pointing to the same saved list.
 This is useful for a second monitor setup or when you want a parallel chart context without losing your current one.

 • Sorting by a column header changes the display order.
 The sort column and direction are saved with the list and restore when you switch back to it.
+When absolute-value sorting is enabled, the current sort mode is also shown in the column tooltip.

 • The search bar narrows what you see but does not remove coins from the list.
 Search text is not saved and clears when you switch to another list or reload.